mastodon/fediverse_discovery_providers/content/_index.md

 If we have not made it clear enough before: Fediverse Discovery Providers are not a project just for Mastodon.
-We would like to make them usable *and* useful to as much Fediverse services as possible.
+We would like to make them usable *and* useful to as many Fediverse services as possible.
 For this we require feedback and engagement from fellow implementers.